CP Jois, FRAeS

 He holds a Bachelor of Science in Engineering (Bombay University), a Master of Science in Computer Science (with distinction)(DePaul University), and a Master of Science in Aeronautics (with distinction) (Embry-Riddle Aeronautical University).
 He is currently pursuing research in Aviation with a specialization in Human Factors at Embry-Riddle Aeronautical University (ERAU).
 He has also completed Stanford’s Executive Education program.

 Jois holds a Project Management Professional (PMP) certification from the Project Management Institute (PMI) and has maintained it current for over twenty years.
-This credential has allowed him to work on large and complex projects, including learning management systems, course content production systems, student systems modernization, grading algorithms, student success components, flight operations redesign, airport reengineering, and passenger operations optimization.
+This credential has enabled him to work on large, complex projects, including learning management systems, course content production systems, student systems modernization, grading algorithms, student success components, flight operations redesign, airport reengineering, and passenger operations optimization.
+Jois has led large-scale, multi-year transformation programs, resulting in innovative change in targeted areas.

 His work on flight training solutions and advanced technology-based flight training devices is particularly noteworthy.
 From a very young age, he has worked on developing new designs for flight simulators.
-This interest culminated in using the power of cluster computing and engineering a fixed-base 737 flight deck over 24 years and 19000 hours of his non-work time.
-He has helped multiple flight schools deploy simulation technology for flight training, reducing the time and cost of flight training.
+This interest culminated in using the power of cluster computing to engineer ultra-realistic, scale, fixed-base flight simulator designs over 24 years and 19000 hours of his non-work time.
+Leveraging this knowledge, he helps flight schools deploy simulation technology to reduce the time and cost of flight training by over 50%.

 Aviation Credentials